Frequently Asked Questions About Orthodontics

 - Clear aligners

 - Traditional metal braces

-If I get braces, how long do I have to wear them?
+How long do I have to wear braces?

-How do I schedule my next appointment?
+How can I schedule appointments?

 Call our office and our staff will be happy to help you schedule your next appointment.

 Am I too old for braces?